 2. Maintaining the balance of power between stakeholders

 A constitution may also work well to amend the balance of power between owners/shareholders and directors/management when there is a perceived or evident gap in control.
-Example, a shareholder can be empowered to give directions to overturn decisions of the company’s directors.
+For example, a shareholder can be empowered to give directions to overturn the decisions of the company’s directors.

 If you are unhappy, or you have a new director or shareholder coming into the company and requires a change of the company constitution, then it can only be altered by means of a special resolution.